craigjbass/aws-profile-vault/README.md

 # aws-profile-vault ![Rust](https://github.com/craigjbass/aws-profile-vault/workflows/Rust/badge.svg?branch=master)

+This is intended as a **drop in replacement**_ish_ (you'll need aws-vault too) for `aws-profile`.

 #### Why?

 `aws-profile` is a tool that allows you to run arbitrary commands within specific aws profiles.
 It stores credentials in plaintext.

-`aws-vault` is a tool that does the same thing.
-It encrypts your credentials in an appropriate backend.
+`aws-vault` is a tool that does roughly the same thing.
+One key difference is that _it encrypts your credentials in an appropriate backend_.
+This feels like a good idea.

-Some teams have scripts that depend on aws-profile and/or aws-vault.
+Some teams have scripts that depend on aws-profile, in order to invoke commands across a variety of AWS accounts and/or roles.

-This enables all team members to use aws-vault, but still execute their scripts that use aws-profile.
+This enables all team members to use `aws-vault`, but still use the legacy scripts that use `aws-profile`.

 ## Migrating from aws-profile